MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 > [!TIP]
 > Instead of using SharePoint IRM, consider using sensitivity labels that apply encryption and then  [enable sensitivity labels for Office files in SharePoint and OneDrive (public preview)](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files).

 When you use SharePoint IRM protection, the Azure Rights Management service applies usage restrictions and data encryption for documents when they are downloaded from SharePoint, and not when the document is first created in SharePoint or uploaded to the library.
-For information about how documents are protected before they are downloaded, see [Data Encryption in OneDrive for Business and SharePoint Online](https://technet.microsoft.com/library/dn905447.aspx) from the SharePoint documentation.
+For information about how documents are protected before they are downloaded, see [Data Encryption in OneDrive and SharePoint](https://technet.microsoft.com/library/dn905447.aspx) from the SharePoint documentation.

-Although no longer new, the following post from the Office 365 blog has some additional information that you might find useful: [What’s New with Information Rights Management in SharePoint and SharePoint Online](https://www.microsoft.com/en-us/microsoft-365/blog/2012/11/09/whats-new-with-information-rights-management-in-sharepoint-and-sharepoint-online/)
+Although no longer new, the following post from the Office 365 blog has some additional information that you might find useful: [What’s New with Information Rights Management in SharePoint](https://www.microsoft.com/en-us/microsoft-365/blog/2012/11/09/whats-new-with-information-rights-management-in-sharepoint-and-sharepoint-online/)

 For changes that are coming, see [Updates to SharePoint security, administration, and migration](https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/Updates-to-SharePoint-security-administration-and-migration/ba-p/549585).

 If you are ready to configure SharePoint for IRM:

-- For SharePoint Online, see [SharePoint Online and OneDrive for Business: IRM Configuration](configure-office365.md#sharepointonline-and-onedrive-for-business-irm-configuration).
+- For SharePoint in Microsoft 365, see [SharePoint in Microsoft 365 and OneDrive: IRM Configuration](configure-office365.md#sharepoint-in-microsoft-365-and-onedrive-irm-configuration).

 - For Sharepoint Server, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).